Your Packing List for Summer Travel in Spain

 With thousands of miles of coastline and a laid-back culture, Spain is the perfect escape for the summer.
-If you’re wondering what to pack for your Spanish vacation, you’ve come to the right place!
+I’ve been to Spain more times than I can count and lived there for almost two years.
+I’ve also spent summers in cities like Alicante, Barcelona, Madrid, Granada, Jerez de la Frontera, and San Sebastian.
+If you’re wondering what to pack for your vacation in Spain this summer, you’ve come to the right place!

 As a former expat and frequent visitor, I’ve come up with a list of the most essential items to pack for Spain as well as the items to leave at home.
-Here is the ultimate packing list for your summer vacation in Spain.
+I like to pack light so I’m only recommending the absolute essentials.
+I want you to pack just enough of your belongings that you’ll only need a carry-on ands a personal item.
+Without further ado, here is a detailed breakdown of everything you need to pack for summer travel in Spain.

 This post contains affiliate links as explained in my disclosure policy.

-This is the fifth post in the Spain Bucket List Series.
+This is a part of the Spain Bucket List Series.
 Here’s the complete list:

 Culture: 9 Experiences You Must Have in Spain